+RC-10.1.1: Valid methods of scoring

-RoboCup RoboCup Changes and Comments RC-10.1.1: Any goal scored by a robot in the opponent goal will be only valid if the robot Valid methods taking the kick is inside the opponent side of the field.
-This does not apply if of scoring the attacking robot kicks into the goal of its own team.
+Any goal scored by a robot in the opponent goal will be only valid if the robot taking the kick is inside the opponent side of the field.
+This does not apply if the attacking robot kicks into the goal of its own team.
 Regardless of this rule, all other rules related to indirect fouls procedures still apply.
-Furthermore, whenever the ball possession is regained by one of the teams, a valid goal can only be scored after the ball has been received or touched by a team mate within the opponent side of the field.